Halleymedia/unobtrusive-vue/README.md

   }
 })
 ```
 This way of doing things looks artificial and tightly coupled to Vue.js itself and the DOM.
 We believe the application logic should be freed from any framework convention.
-What if we could, instead, express `data` as simple properties and `methods` as, well, methods of an ES6 class?
+What if we could, instead, express `data` as simple properties and `methods` as... well, methods of an ES6 class?
-Image we could rewrite the previous code in a more idiomatic way like this.
+Imagine we could rewrite the previous code in a more idiomatic way.

 ```js
 import { component } from '@halleymedia/unobtrusive-vue'